pusher/chatkit-android/README.md

 ## Features

-- Creating, joining and deleting rooms
+- Creating, joining, and deleting rooms
 - Adding and removing users to rooms
-- Sending and receiving messages to and from rooms
+- Sending and receiving messages to and from rooms, with attachments
-- Seeing who is currently in a room
+- Seeing who's currently in a room
 - Seeing who's currently online

 ## Setup